ciaranmurphy10/pands-weekly-tasks/README.md

 >on the one set of axes.
 >
 >Some marks will be given for making the plot look nice (legend etc).

+### Instructions

+Run the following command in a terminal such as PowerShell or Bash, ensuring that Python is installed:

+`python plottask.py`

 ### Discussion
 This program makes use of Numpy arrays and Matplotlib's plotting functions.